 We will use a cycle of assess, plan, do and review.
-Once children have been identified and the needs have been assessed staff will plan the support which will be delivered and then reviewed at least three times per year.
+Once children have been identified and the needs have been assessed staff will plan the support which will be delivered and then this will be reviewed at least three times per year.

 A diagnosis does not necessarily automatically mean that a child will be referred to the SEND register.

 If your child does not have a diagnosis but is experiencing difficulties in school a referral to the SEND register may still be considered appropriate and support will be planned to meet the needs of the individual child.

-We will never make assumptions about children based on a diagnosis and we do not base support solely on a diagnosis, all provision is based on individual needs and learning styles.
+We will never make assumptions about children based on a diagnosis and we do not base support solely on a diagnosis, all provision is based on individual needs.

 4 What will the school do to support my child?

 - If appropriate the class teacher will set up a SEND profile.
-The SEND profile will highlight strengths and areas of difficulty for the child and set realistic short term targets.
-The SEND profile will highlight strengths and areas of difficulty for the child and set short term targets that identify their next steps.
+The SEND profile will highlight strengths and areas of difficulty for the child and set realistic short-term targets that identify their next steps.

 - Interventions may include small group work, individual support programs, use of visual supports, individual work stations, use of extra resources, pastoral or nurture support groups.

 The school plan support for pupils with SEND through the graduated approach, which is clarified in the SEND policy.

 5 Who will support my child in school?